DepiKaur/WeatherOptimizer/README.md

 ### Best Weather
 In this application, only temperature and humidity are taken into account.

-That with the max temperature value is appreciated and considered best.
+Maximum temperature is appreciated and considered "Best".
 However, if two services return the same temperature value, then the one with greater humidity is preferred.

 ### Get forecast